 Problem Check How POST displays an error not covered by an earlier section in this chapter.
 The Setup program settings.
 Turn on or restart the PC.
 When the Vectra logo appears, press the F2 key.
 Verify that the Setup program settings are correct.
-You may need to update your PC's Basic Input Output System (BIOS).
-Create a bootable floppy to update your PC's BIOS.
-Refer to page 31.
+PC's Basic Input Output System (BIOS) may need updating.
+Your PC has the latest BIOS version.
+Refer to page 38.
 You think you may have a problem with the audio or LAN features.
 Download the latest drivers from HP Support Web: www.hp.com/go/vectrasupport Your hard disk may be fragmented or contain errors.
-Use your operating system's System Tools to defragment your hard disk or perform ScanDisk.
-If the PC still displays a an error This suggests the configuration settings are corrupted.
+The state of your hard disk by running ScanDisk and Disk Defragmenter Use Disk Defragmenter or ScanDisk.
+To access these utilities, select Programs Accessories System Tools from the Start menu.
+For more hard disk troubleshooting, refer to page 44.
+If the PC still displays an error This suggests the configuration settings are corrupted.
 Restore the default values.
+Turn on or restart the PC.
+When the Vectra logo appears, press the F2 key.
+Make a note of your current Security settings and then exit Setup.
 Turn off the PC and disconnect the power cord.
 Remove the cover.
-Set the system board switch 5 (Clear CMOS) to ON to clear the configuration.
+Set system board switch 5 (Clear CMOS) to CLOSED to clear the configuration.
 Replace the cover, and reconnect the power cord.
 Turn on the PC.
 This will erase the CMOS memory.
 Wait until the PC has started.
 A message will be displayed saying that the configuration has been cleared.
 Turn off the PC, disconnect the power cord, and remove the cover.
-Set the system board switch 5 (Clear CMOS) on the switch block to OFF to reenable the configuration.
+Set system board switch 5 (Clear CMOS) on the switch block to OPEN to re-enable the configuration.
 Replace the cover, and reconnect the power cord.
+Sut system board switch 5 (Clear CMOS) on the switch block to OPEN to re-enable the configuration.
+Replace the cover, and reconnect the power cord.
 Switch on the PC.
 The PC may start more slowly than usual because it will load the default configuration values.
 Press F2 to enter the Setup program.
-Update the necessary fields, such as the date and time, then save and exit the Setup program.
+Update the necessary fields, such as the date and time, passwords, and Security settings, then save and exit the Setup program.
 The PC will restart with the new configuration.